 Noise and air quality

-Addressing bottlenecks is good, but preventing bottlenecks is even better.
-With the Higher Value Policy, the municipality focuses on preventing new bottlenecks.
+Tackling bottlenecks is good, but preventing bottlenecks is even better.
+With the noise policy - noise assessment framework, the municipality focuses on preventing new bottlenecks.
 This policy provides rules that new construction must take into account.
-For example, that an urban design ensures screening of the area behind.
-Or that when building an apartment or house, the outdoor space must be on the quieter side.
-This policy was updated in October 2023.
+For example, that an urban design ensures that the area behind it is shielded.
+Or that when building an apartment or house, the outdoor space must be on the quiet side.
+The policy was updated in October 2023.

 Monitoring air quality

-In 2022, the municipality of Zoetermeer again produced noise maps, now with baseline year 2021.
-The maps provide insight into the noise levels caused by road traffic, trains and industry.
-Aircraft noise is not on the maps because Zoetermeer lies outside the noise zone of an airport.
-The municipality is required by law to update the noise maps every five years.
-The noise action plan will be updated based on the new maps and will be adopted in 2024.
+In 2022, the municipality of Zoetermeer once again produced noise pollution maps, this time with 2021 as the reference year.
+The maps provide insight into the noise levels caused by road traffic, trains, and industry.
+Aircraft noise is not included on the maps because Zoetermeer is located outside the noise zone of an airport.
+The municipality is legally obliged to update the noise maps every five years.
+The noise action plan has been updated based on the new maps.
+The Draft Noise Action Plan is currently available for inspection.
+For more information about the Draft Noise Action Plan, see Nature and Environment.

 www.geluidregister.nl | Zoetermeer

-On the maps you can see the noise levels for each type of noise source.
-You can also see the total noise level; the noise from road traffic, train and industry added together.
-The maps are made with data from 2021.
-Therefore, they cannot be used to assess the compatibility of spatial plans, building and environmental permits in the future.
+The maps show the noise pollution per type of noise source.
+You can also see how high the total noise level is; the noise from road traffic, trains and industry added together.
+The maps were created using data from 2021.
+They can therefore not be used to assess the feasibility of, for example, spatial plans, environmental permits and extra-plan environmental plan activities (bopa) in the future.